 The Promise of One Pure Language

-The many languages today slow progress and contribute to confusion.
+The many languages today slow progress and cause confusion.
 Why are there so many languages?
-What does God say about communication in His Kingdom?
+Will that change?
+How should that affect our speech today?

-There are over 6,800 different languages spoken in the world today.
-Most people speak one language, whether it be English or Spanish or Chinese or Korean.
+According to Ethnologue.com, there are over 7,139 languages spoken in the world today.
+Most people speak only one language, whether it be English or Spanish or Chinese or Korean.
 Some people are bilingual and can speak two languages.
 Some can speak more.

-Can you imagine a world only speaking one language?
-As a matter of fact, the world was like this at one point.
-After the Flood, the people still spoke one language (Genesis 11:1).
+But can you imagine a world speaking only one language?
+As a matter of fact, the world was like that at one point.
+After the Flood, all people still spoke one language (Genesis 11:1).

-What happened?
-How did we get from one language to 6,800?
+How did we get from one language to more than 7,000?

 The Tower of Babel

-The problem that occurred in the building of the Tower of Babel in Genesis 11 is that the people were worshipping human accomplishment—focusing on materialism and humanism.
-They wanted their tower to reach the heavens.
-They wanted others to come and look at them, praise them and perhaps even worship them.
+The problem with the building of the Tower of Babel in Genesis 11 was that the people were essentially worshipping their own human accomplishments.
+They wanted to be praised for their power and achievements—perhaps even worshipped.

-It was all about them being idolized.
-It was not about the good and welfare of others—it was about making a name for themselves.
+Their motivation was all about themselves.
+It was not about giving glory to God or about the good and welfare of people.

 In this day and age of the Internet, Facebook and Twitter, there are lots of people willing to do just about anything to make a name for themselves.